|

 Yard; Aboard the Ayng

-Story: Watson is struggling to write
+Story: Watson is struggling to

+case.
 After suggesting other cases he could document

 instead, Holmes helps him craft his account of the

-withdrawal from society and death of socialite Mariam
+withdrawal from society and death of socialite

-wine merchant, who stole her pleasure craft and gold
+Infanta's wine merchant, who stole her pleasure

-and fled to England.
+craft and gold and fled to England.

 |